oberocks/superjsonic/README.md

 ## Introduction

 Sometimes you just need to author some markup with JavaScript.
 Other times, you need to do this a LOT.
 It's times like those... that eventually lead to Super JSonic.
 Mostly because JS is awesome.
-But also, because JavaScript DOM creation is kind of verbose, sometimes a bit annoying (ahem... types we're looking @you), and sometimes it's seemingly impossible to keep CSS class strings DRY... at least when it comes to JS DOM generation/manipulation.
+But also, because JavaScript DOM creation is kind of verbose, sometimes a bit annoying (ahem... types we are looking @you), and sometimes it's seemingly impossible to keep CSS class strings DRY... at least when it comes to JS DOM generation/manipulation.

 Enter the extremely radical, Super JSonic.